Baptisms and Weddings

-At St. Andrew’s, we are always very happy to welcome you through a Baptism or Wedding.
-However, both of these take a lot of planning (for us as well as you!) and so it is useful for us to begin a conversation about this as far in advance as possible, we would prefer at least three months notice.
+We are happy to welcome you through a Baptism or Wedding.
+However, both of these take a lot of planning (for us as well as you!).
+So it is useful for us to begin a conversation about this as far in advance as possible, preferably with at least three months notice.
 Here is some basic information that may be helpful for you at an early stage…

 All of our Baptisms take place at 12.30pm, normally on the 3rd Sunday of the month.
 Sadly, we are not able to accommodate any requests for private baptisms outside of these services, or for baptisms on any other Sunday of the month.